Stanback/zigbee2mqtt-adapter/README.md

 This adapter for [WebThings Gateway by Mozilla](https://iot.mozilla.org/gateway/) allows to use awesome [zigbee2mqtt](http://zigbee2mqtt.io/) project to support lots of zigbee devices on a cheap `cc2531` usb stick zigbee dongle.

+Make sure to set `include_device_information: true` in the configuration.yaml file for zigbee2mqtt.

 Currently supported devices:
 - Aqara ZigBee Light Bulb
 - Xiaomi Magnet Sensor